koesterlab/microphaser/README.md

   To use microphaser, you need the following input files:

   - a sorted and indexed bam file containing mapped tumor reads
-  - your reference genome in fasta format
+  - a reference genome in fasta format
   - the matching gene and transcript annotation in gtf format
-  - a bcf/vcf file containing germline and somatic variants, where the somatic variants should be flagged with a ```SOMATIC``` INFO tag
+  - a bcf/vcf file containing germline and somatic variants, where somatic variants should be flagged with a ```SOMATIC``` INFO tag
   - optional: a bcf/vcf file containing only germline variants

 ### Output
   Microphaser returns three important files
-  - two filtered fasta files containing all neo-peptides and their wildtype counterparts for further use with MHC-binding prediction tools
+  - two filtered fasta files containing all neopeptides and their wildtype counterparts for further use with MHC-binding prediction tools
-  - an info file in tsv format containing meta-information about every neo-peptide
+  - an info file in tsv format containing meta-information about every neopeptide

   The info table consist of the following fields: